H-proshanto/Grill-Chill/README.md

 Username : admin
 Password : admin

-Login as admin to add,delete and update cooking time of a recipe
+Login as admin to add,delete and update cooking time of a recipe.

 #To upload a recipe please use the correct format quantiity,unit,description please use the comma to seperate these three.
 ![Screenshot_3](https://user-images.githubusercontent.com/99821234/189582656-76c09523-99e5-4e75-bdb9-ce03bbf8bc3f.jpg)